What game are you playing in your relationship? How can hypnotherapy help you to change?

 It doesn’t have to be like this.
 You could, perhaps, learn to change the way you act within your present relationships.
 You could learn to change the way you interact with people into the future.
 Sometimes you will have to let go of relationships in order to move forwards.
 This can be hard and a blend of psychotherapy, mindfulness, hypnotherapy and Transactional Analysis approaches could help here too.

 Do you ever find yourself acting out a certain role within a relationship, as if you’re following a script?
 Do you ever find yourself making the same mistakes, again and again, in finding unsuitable partners?
 Do you always play the “victim” or “rescuer?”
 Are you the “adult” in your marriage?
 If so, the chances are that you’re playing one of these “games” and the sad truth is that nobody ever, ultimately, wins.

 Are you the one who rushes to help friends in trouble and yet finds nobody willing to help you when it comes to your turn of being in need of support?
 Perhaps you’ve come to realise that you’re the one acting as the child in your relationships and that the other person benefits so much, from having you as their project, that they thwart and stifle your attempts to become stronger and independent.

 The game only ever stops when someone realises that it’s unwinnable and puts the board away.
 You can do it, now.
 Psychotherapy and hypnotherapy, combined, can help you establish healthier patterns of behaviour.
 Together we can take a look at why you slipped into a certain role and begin to find an alternative way of relating to others.

 You have all the strength you need to win the game.
 You simply need to stop playing.
+Transactional Analysis approaches, combined with hypnotherapy, could help you to make the necessary changes to your relational dynamics.
 Contact me, here, to find out how.